mantidproject/mantid/Code/Mantid/docs/source/concepts/Facilities_File.rst

 The facilities file, called **facilities.xml**, contains properties of facilities and instruments that Mantid is aware of.
-In order for Mantid to function correctly for your facility then the facilites file should contain the appropriate definitions as defined below.
+In order for Mantid to function correctly for your facility then the facilities file should contain the appropriate definitions as defined below.

 File syntax